nicholaswilde/recipes/docs/breads/basic-sweet-babka.md

 ### Step 5

-Place dough in a greased bowl with a damp towel on top.
-Allow to rise 1 to 2 hours.
+Cover the bowl with plastic wrap or a reusable cover and allow the dough to rise at room temperature for 1 hour.
+Refrigerate the dough for 1 hour, or until it’s thoroughly chilled.

 ## :pencil: Instructions - Syrup